Money Meets Medicine Podcast

 One thing we can agree on about today’s topic is this: doctors historically are under-savers.

 But when it comes to physician money management, exactly how much doctors should be saving is hotly contested.
-Lisha and I spent 15 minutes debating our perspectives before we even hit record!
+Lisha and I spent 15 minutes debating our perspectives before we even hit the record!
 So we know you’re going to land with a variety of opinions.

 So by the end of this episode, we’ll give you two different options for figuring out how much money you should save – regardless of your situation.